agoncal/agoncal-articles/2020-12-JavaAdvent/README.md

-# agoncal-article-java-advent-2020
+# Merry Christmas And Happy Fallback With Microprofile

-Code for the article [Merry Chistmas And Happy Fallback With Microprofile](https://antoniogoncalves.org/2021/01/12/merry-chistmas-and-happy-fallback-with-microprofile).
+Code for the article [Merry Christmas And Happy Fallback With Microprofile](https://antoniogoncalves.org/2021/01/12/merry-chistmas-and-happy-fallback-with-microprofile).

 ## Running the Sample